BradleyAWard/R-for-Data-Science/1-Data-Visualization/Data-Visualization.md

 We show the distribution of body mass by species using a boxplot $\texttt{geom\_ boxplot()}$, or alternatively, we can make density plots with $\texttt{geom\_ density()}$.
 For the density plot we have customized the thickness of the lines using the $\texttt{linewidth}$ argument, additionally, we can map $\texttt{species}$ to both $\texttt{color}$ and $\texttt{fill}$ aesthetics and use the $\texttt{alpha}$ aesthetic to add transparency to the filled density curves.

 [Code 9]

+#### Two Categorical Variables

+We can use stacked bar plots to visualize the relationship between two categorical variables.
+For example, the following two stacked bar plots both display the relationship between $\texttt{island}$ and $\texttt{species}$.
+The first plot shows the frequencies of each species of penguins on each island.
+The second plot is a relative frequency plot, created by setting $\texttt{position}$ = "$\texttt{fill}$" in the geom, and is more useful for comparing species distributions across islands since it is not affected by the unequal numbers of penguins across the islands.
+In creating these bar charts, we map the variable that will be separated into bars as the $\texttt{x}$ aesthetic, and the variable that will change the colors inside the bars to the $\texttt{fill}$ aesthetic.

+[Code 10]

+#### Three or More Variables

+As we have seen, we can incorporate more variables into a plot by mapping them to additional aesthetics.
+For example, in the following scatterplot the colors of points represent species, and the shapes of points represent islands.

+[Code 11]

+However, adding too many aesthetic mappings to a plot makes it cluttered and difficult to make sense of.
+Another option, which is particularly useful for categorical variables is to split your plot into *facets*, subplots that each display one subset of the data.
+To facet your plots by a single variables, use $\texttt{facet\_wrap()}$.
+The first argument is a formula, which you create with ~ followed by a variable name.

+[Code 12]

+---

+### Saving Your Plots

+Saving a plot as an image can be done using $\texttt{ggsave()}$, which will save the plot most recently created to your working directory.

+[Code 13]

+If you do not specify the $\texttt{width}$ and $\texttt{height}$, they will be taken from the dimensions of the current plotting device.
+For reproducible code, they should be specified.

+---

+### Summary

+In this chapter we covered the basics of data visualization with ggplot2.
+We started with the basic idea that a visualization is a mapping from variables in your data to aesthetic properties such as position, color, size and shape.
+We then increased the complexity and improving the presentation of your plots layer by layer.
+We saw commonly used plots for visualizing the distribution of a single variable, as well as for visualizing relationships between two or more variables, by levering additional aesthetic mappings and/or splitting your plot into subplots using faceting.